hiyouga/ChatGLM-Efficient-Tuning/README.md

 ## Changelog

-[23/06/25] Now we align the [demo API](src/api_demo.py) with the [OpenAI's](https://platform.openai.com/docs/api-reference/chat) format where you can insert the fine-tuned model in arbitrary ChatGPT-based applications.
+[23/06/25] Now we align the [demo API](src/api_demo.py) with the [OpenAI&#39;s](https://platform.openai.com/docs/api-reference/chat) format where you can insert the fine-tuned model in arbitrary ChatGPT-based applications.

 [23/06/25] Now we support fine-tuning the [ChatGLM2-6B](https://github.com/THUDM/ChatGLM2-6B) model with our framework!
-Try `--use_v2` argument to fine-tune that model.
+Try `--use_v2` argument to fine-tune and predict that model.

 [23/06/05] Now we support 4-bit LoRA training (aka [QLoRA](https://github.com/artidoro/qlora)).
 Try `--quantization_bit 4` argument to work with 4-bit quantized model. (experimental feature)